-No later than September, seniors pursuing post-high school education programs should be prepared to narrow the list of colleges and universities to which they will send applications.
+No later than September, seniors should be prepared to narrow the list of colleges and universities to which they will send applications.
 Using information gathered during junior year guidance program activities in Xello and the D211 Student Readiness Plan, students should be well-informed about specific schools that align with their post-high school plans and financial status.
 Students are reminded to take advantage of allowable college visit absences to see college and university campuses first-hand.